node-apn/node-apn/doc/apn.markdown

 The value to specify for the `mdm` field where applicable.

+### notification.truncateAtWordEnd

+When this parameter is set and `notification#trim()` is called it will attempt to truncate the string at the nearest space.

 ### notification.setAlertText(alert)

 Set the `aps.alert` text body.
 This will use the most space-efficient means.